 The 8th Continent’s structure is meant for use in the Pacific Ocean.
 There are 5 sections: living quarters, greenhouses, a research and educational section, a collector, and a barrier.
 The barrier collects waste from the sea surface, which is then segregated and biodegraded in the collector section.

 Petráková works as a senior designer at London-based Zaha Hadid Architects.
-The prototype’s concept was developed initially at the Vienna-based University of Applied Arts.
+The ocean cleaning prototype’s concept was developed initially at the Vienna-based University of Applied Arts.
 Petráková said she was inspired by marine life and so her prototype is much like living aquatic organisms and self-sustainable.

 Still, according to National Geographic, not all plastic waste floats on the ocean surface.
 Denser debris can sink centimeters or even several meters beneath the surface.
 Thus it remains to be seen how effective The 8th Continent is at removing significant volumes of plastic waste.
 However, environmentalists have hailed it, saying it is a step in the right direction.